400-000-000/jaded/content/records.md

 • Artists based in NYC or the tri-state area are preferred.

+• Artists of any gender and/or sexual orientation accepted.

 • Those involved with Jaded Records **do not** operate on *purely transactional* terms – we are interested in building relationships and trust with one another as *humans* first, and letting that inform how we create and build together.

 • Those involved with Jaded Records are trying to **cooperate** with one another in order to make a comfortable living off of music *(no need for excess).* For us, this requires more of a *collective* mindset, trust, and focus that places emphasis on how we can support one another in bringing in the resources necessary for *all* to thrive, while also shifting culture through music.
 This also means we operate off of a cooperative "business" model (please see **[THE STRUCTURE](https://jaded.site/about)** section of our *About* page for more on this).